Eucalyptus Epsom Salt Bath Recipe

 (eucalyptus and rosemary are contraindicated for them.)

-Click here for essential oil safety in pregancy.
+Click here for essential oil safety in pregnancy.

 Where to Buy Bath Salt Ingredients